pancake-db/pancake-idl/README.md

 The data can be decoded with the
 [PancakeDB core library](https://github.com/pancake-db/pancake-core/tree/main/core).

+Either a correlation ID (for the first request for the segment column) or a continuation token (for each following request) is required.
+You should use the same correlation ID you are using for the segment's deletions (see below) and other columns.

 If a non-empty `continuation_token` is returned, you must make another request with that continuation token (and so forth) until you have collected all the compressed and uncompressed data for the segment column.